-The hostess led me to a booth, waving me in.
-I slid into the seat, playing along for now.
+The hostess led me to a booth and waved me in.
 The green vinyl was ripped and covered in spots with duct tape.
-I put my hand down as I scooted and touched something sticky.
+I put my hand down as I scooted in and touched something sticky.
 I grabbed a bunch of napkins from the chrome dispenser on the table and tried to wipe my hands off to no avail.

 “Server will be with you in a bit.”

 “Cool,” I said without looking up.
 It was rude of me, but she wasn’t real.
 None of this was real.

 It didn’t make sense.
 Why a diner?
 What was the jerk trying to accomplish?

 I grabbed for Dastien again, but nothing came.
 No thoughts.
 No feelings.
 And no power.

 I tried to shake off my frustration.
 This thing wanted to play games, and for now there was nothing to do but go along with them.
 At least until I could reach Dastien.

 I grabbed the menu from the table and scanned the contents.
 Pizza with shrimp and cream sauce.
 Hotdog hash with chopped beets.
 What kind of menu was this?
 Everything seemed to have either shrimp, beets, chicharones or a combination of all three.

 I closed the menu with a sigh.
 Of course.
 Everything I hated.
 “Nice touch, douchebag.”